2 Year Foundation Programmes FAQs

 Disclaimer for Right to Work Information

-Although every effort has been made to ensure that this guidance is accurate and up-to date at the time of publication, the right for overseas citizens to work in the UK is governed by legislation which may change from time to time, and is ultimately a matter for Parliament and the courts.
+Although every effort has been made to ensure that this guidance is accurate and up-to date at the time of publication, the right for non-UK nationals to work in the UK is governed by legislation which may change from time to time, and is ultimately a matter for Parliament and the courts.
 The UKFPO accepts no responsibility or liability where the content of this guidance is relied upon and later found to be inaccurate, or legislation is changed.
 You are advised to check the up-to-date position using the web links provided.

 UK Home Office